TheOtherRolesAU/TheOtherRoles/README.md

 | Name | Description
 |----------|:-------------:|
 | Doppelganger Spawn Chance | -
-| Doppelganger Can Be Guesser | if set to true, the doppelganger can copy the Good Guesser role
+| Doppelganger Can Be Guesser | if set to true, the doppelganger can copy the Nice Guesser role

 # Source code